del-Pacifico/Mass-Image-Downloader/README.md

 - Copy a label once (e.g., “datasetA”) and press **Ctrl+Alt+P** to apply it as a prefix for the whole batch (result: “datasetA_”).
 - Use **Alt+Shift+I** to cherry-pick an image from a page without opening the popup.
+- Use **Ctrl+Shift+M** when you need to inspect a single image in depth—check dimensions, alt/title, and URL variants before saving, all without leaving the current tab.

+> Debugging tip: To inspect Image Inspector logs (hover detection, overlay events, panel lifecycle, metadata resolution, save dispatch), open **DevTools → Console** on the current page and filter messages by `[Mass image downloader]`.
+Inspector logs appear in the page context, not in the background worker.

 ---